Neighbourhood Watch

 • Ask to see professional qualifications, public liability insurance and if applicable Waste Carriers Licence.

-• To check the service you use has a Waste Carriers Licence, go to:
+• To check the service you use has a Waste Carriers Licence:

 • Unlicensed carriers will often fly-tip your waste at roadsides and beauty spots.
 You could face an unlimited fine if your waste ends up fly-tipped and you cannot show that you took reasonable steps to prevent it.